-CO No. Cognitive Abilities Course Outcomes 209VI.1 Remembering The student will be able to DEFINE and explain the features of important ERP modules 209VI.2 007/12 The student will be able to APPLY the operational aspects 209 V 1.2 Applying of ERP implementation and support 209VI.3 Analyzing The student will be able to DISTINGUISH between various modules of ERP systems.
+CO No. Cognitive Abilities Course Outcomes 209VI.1 Rememb Domomboring The student will be able to DEFINE and explain the 209 V 1.1 209VI.1 Remembering features of important ERP modules 209VI.2 A notivina The student will be able to APPLY the operational aspects 209 V 1.2 Applying of ERP implementation and support 2007/1.2 09VI.3 Analyzing The student will be able to DISTINGUISH between 209 V 1.3 various modules of ERP systems.